nrfconnect/sdk-nrf/doc/nrf/templates/sample_README.rst

    * If only one kit is supported, replace the introduction text with "The sample supports the following development kit:".
    * If several kits are required to test the sample, state it after the table (for example, "You can use one or more of the development kits listed above and mix different development kits.").
    * Mention additional requirements after the table.
+   * If TFM is included in the sample, add ``.. include:: /includes/tfm.txt`` to include the standard text that states this.
-   * If SPM is included in the sample, add ``.. include:: /includes/spm.txt`` to include the standard text that states this.
+     Else, if SPM is included in the sample, add ``.. include:: /includes/spm.txt`` to include the standard text that states this.
+     For samples that support both nRF9160 DK and Thingy:91, use ``.. include:: /includes/tfm_spm_thingy91.txt`` standard text.

 The sample supports the following development kits: